nextstrain/nextclade/docs/user/nextclade-web/analysis-results-table.md

 1. Sequence alignment: Sequences are aligned to the reference genome using a banded Waterman-Smith sequence alignment algorithm.
 1. Translation: Coding nucleotide segments are extracted and translated to amino acid sequences.
-1. Mutation calling: Nucleotide and amino acid changes are identified
+1. Mutation calling: Nucleotide and amino acid changes relative to the reference are identified
 1. Phylogenetic placement: Sequences are placed on a reference tree, private mutations are identified
 1. Clade assignment: Clades are inferred from the place the sequence attached on the reference tree
 1. Quality Control (QC): Quality control metrics are calculated